New York Office

 As Peppercomm’s Director of Audience Engagement, I work with our clients to help them think about how to better tell stories that matter to the publics they seek to reach and to help companies better listen to, empathize with, and engage their audiences.
 Via that work, I’m proud to have been named a 2014 Social Media MVP by PR News and a 2011 Social Media Innovator by Bulldog Reporter.

-Outside my consulting with clients and guiding work at Peppercomm, I advocate for the importance of these issues—as well as the consideration of ethics in marketing/communications—via my writing for publications like Harvard Business Review, Fast Company, Inc., and PR News and a range of other places, participating in public discussions around these issues, and serving as co-chair of the Word of Mouth Marketing Association's Ethics Committee.
+Outside my consulting with clients and guiding work at Peppercomm, I advocate for the importance of these issues—as well as the consideration of ethics in marketing/communications—via my writing for publications like Harvard Business Review, Fast Company, Inc., and PR News and a range of other places, participating in public discussions around these issues, and serving on the Board of Directors for the Word of Mouth Marketing Association and as a board liaison to WOMMA’s Ethics Committee.

 I am also active in media studies scholarship.
 I am a research affiliate with the MIT Program in Comparative Media Studies/Writing and teach as part of Western Kentucky University’s Popular Culture Studies Program (where I serve on the curriculum committee), both institutions of which I am also a proud alum.